-Here we are at week number ten of the nailed it or failed it blog series.
+Here we are at week number ten of the nailed it or failed it blog series and we are making a Manchego Cheesecake.
 We are still working from the Bachour book and learning new things weekly to add to our toolbox.
 If you haven’t seen all the other creations I have made from the book you can find them here.
 This week I wanted to keep it simple while I waited for some parts for my oven to be repaired.
 Nothing like trying to bake something when your oven is 75° off, and overcooking everything.
 My fingers were crossed for the entire baking periods hoping I got the adjustment correct for the temperature fluctuations that were going on.

 This recipe can be really quick if you want, or you can make all the components on the plate and spend a little more time with the recipe.
 You could easily use store bought graham cracker crumbs and store bought strawberry sorbet and just make the blackberry puree and the Manchego cheesecake.
 But one thing is for certain.
 All these ingredients are needed for the perfect taste pairing.
 The strawberry sorbet and the blackberry puree just make the nutty, rich flavor of the cheesecake so much better.